physicell-training/cecam23/code/PhysiMeSS/README.md

 # PhysiMESS-CECAM
 PhysiMESS (PhysiCell MicroEnvironment Structure Simulation) is a PhysiCell add-on which allows users to simulate ECM components as agents.

-This repository was set-up for the CECAM-Lorentz workshop "The Extracellular Matrix: How to model structure complexity"
+This source code is for the CECAM-Lorentz workshop "The Extracellular Matrix: How to model structure complexity"

-## Repository files
+## Directory files
 * Source code based on PhysiCell v1.10.1 with PhysiMESS modifications (see DOCUMENTATION.txt)
 * Makefile
 * config directory with pre-loaded examples